EXPRESSCLUSTER/Cluster-Set/README.md

 # Cluster-Set
-The goal is to create a cluster set without WSFS.
+The goal is to realize the value of WSFC's cluster-set with ECX.